smart-data-models/dataModel.Agrifood/Pen/doc/spec_JA.md

         type: Property
     companyId:
       anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'Unique identifier of a company'
           x-ngsi:
+            type: Property
+      description: Unique identifier of a company
+      x-ngsi:
         model: https://schema.org/URL
         type: Relationship
     compartmentId:
       anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'Unique identifier of the Compartment the Pen is located in.'
           x-ngsi:
+            type: Property
+      description: Unique identifier of the Compartment the Pen is located in
+      x-ngsi:
         model: https://schema.org/URL
         type: Relationship
     dataProvider:
-      description: 'A sequence of characters identifying the provider of the harmonised data entity.'
+      description: A sequence of characters identifying the provider of the harmonised data entity
       type: string
       x-ngsi:
         type: Property
     dateCreated:
-      description: 'Entity creation timestamp.
-This will usually be allocated by the storage platform.'
+      description: Entity creation timestamp.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
-      description: 'Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.'
+      description: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     deadAnimalsSinceDateOfArrival:
-      description: 'Number of dead animals since the date of arrival'
+      description: Number of dead animals since the date of arrival
       minimum: 0
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     description:
-      description: 'A description of this item'
+      description: A description of this item
       type: string
       x-ngsi:
         type: Property
     farmId:
       anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'Unique identifier of the Farm the Pen is located in.'
           x-ngsi:
+            type: Property
+      description: Unique identifier of the Farm the Pen is located in
+      x-ngsi:
         model: https://schema.org/URL
         type: Relationship
     feedConsumption:
-      description: 'The total amount of food that has been eaten from the feeding station(s) in the pen.It is measured through feed intakes and specific structure to let only one animal at a time to eat'
+      description: The total amount of food that has been eaten from the feeding station(s) in the pen.It is measured through feed intakes and specific structure to let only one animal at a time to eat
       minimum: 0
       type: number
       x-ngsi: